 MPHA may request income information from a Tenant at any time.
 Tenant must provide timely written, accurate, current, objective and verifiable information.

-FIXED INCOME: As a part of MPHA’s Moving to Work initiative tenants whose only sources of income are from Social Security retirement, Social Security disability or Social Security dependent benefits, Minnesota Supplemental Income(MSA) and/or other fixed income approved by MPHA may have a reexamination less often than annually but not longer than once every three years.
+REDETERMINATION: As a part of MPHA’s Moving to Work initiative tenants may have a reexamination less often than annually but not longer than once every three years.
 However, these tenants must report any change in source of or addition to income other than the cost of living increases associated with the fixed income source within five working days of the change.
 MPHA will determine whether a Tenant meets the requirement for less frequent reexamination.
 MPHA will notify Tenants in advance of each reexamination.

 3. TOTAL TENANT PAYMENT: At admission and in preparation for their reexamination, each family may select Flat Rent or Income Based Rent.
 Families who do not timely and properly report their income may not take advantage of the Flat Rent.